Tucker Carlson Reportedly Has A 2 Percent Chance Of Winning The 2024 Presidential Election

 "Let me put it this way: If Biden wins and Tucker decided to run, he'd be the nominee," said Sam Nunberg, a former top political aide to Trump who is acquainted with Carlson.

-According to former GOP strategist Steve Schmidt.
-Carlson was the frontrunner for the coalition’s presidential nomination at the time in early November.
-Schmidt pointed to America’s purported affinity for the head of state’s cult of personality and suggested that Carlson — who often speaks on issues that align with the president’s agenda — could easily take his place.
+According to former GOP strategist Steve Schmidt, the conservative host was the frontrunner for the coalition's presidential nomination at the time in early November.
+Schmidt pointed to America's purported affinity for the head of state's cult of personality and suggested that Carlson — who often speaks on issues that align with the president's agenda — could easily take his place.

 Former Republican candidate for Congress Vernon Robinson echoed Schmidt and confidently predicted that Carlson would be the GOP's 2024 presidential nominee.